Resonator

 - Click Connect USB and select

-Pico(may appear asttyACM0on Linux) - Drag chords from the palette to build your progression
+Pico(may appear asttyACM0on Linux) - On the chords tab, drag chords from the palette to build your progression, then click Send to Device

 Changes persist on the module even after power off.